 |March||$200||$130||getting paid for January and February|

 Do I get a payment receipt or invoice from AdSense?

-From my own experience I recommend to check with your accountant or tax office and ask if they need more information, e.g. some stats from your performance report saying how many impressions or clicks you sold at which price.
+From my own experience, I recommend checking with your accountant or tax office and ask if they need more information, e.g., some stats from your performance report saying how many impressions or clicks you sold at which price.

 How about taxes on AdSense income?